College and Career Fair -- April 1 from 11:00 am to 3:00 pm -- Register now!

-COA students are provided a number of services to assist them in the career planning and job search from course work on writing a resume to a free online job board through College Central.
-Students who are pursuing Associate in Applied Science and or diploma programs are encouraged to participate in Cooperative Education to enhance their training and job search.
+We provide a number of services to assist you in career planning and job search from course work on writing a resume to a free online job board through College Central.
+If you are pursuing an Associate in Applied Science and or a diploma program, we encourage you to participate in the Work-Based Learning program to enhance your training and job search.
 COA has a good reputation among employers in the Albemarle area and Hampton Roads.
 The college's Fact Book contains a Graduate Follow-up Survey that demonstrats the success of COA graduates.

 Career planning involves learning about yourself, exploring different careers, and understanding how to use tools and resources that can help you find your "Niche," the best career fit for your unique talents, abilities, skills, personality, interests, and values.
 A career counselor will assist you with this process by providing career education activities from assessment to networking.
 Career planning is a multiple-step process that takes varying amounts of time for different people.
 The extra time and effort you take now could pay off in a life-time of job satisfaction and income later.